halirutan/Wolfram-Language-IntelliJ-Plugin-Archive/README.md

 ### Code

 When you want to crawl through the code, you should know that the [master branch](https://github.com/halirutan/Mathematica-IntelliJ-Plugin/tree/master) only contains the latest stable release.
-The current development will (almost) always take place in feature or bugfix branches that are take from the [develop branch](https://github.com/halirutan/Mathematica-IntelliJ-Plugin).
+The current development will (almost) always take place in feature or bugfix branches that derive from the [develop branch](https://github.com/halirutan/Mathematica-IntelliJ-Plugin).
 This kind of follows the [GitFlow branching model](http://nvie.com/posts/a-successful-git-branching-model/).

 ###Testing and Continuous Integration